 The USB bridge is a Chinese Prolific brand USB PBL2303 chip.
 This chip was chosen because it cheap and has decent driver support.
 The only problem we encountered is that some vendors are selling counterfeit chips, and so you have to be careful about where you purchase them.
 The USB bridge allows the controller's firmware to be upgraded via USB, and allows flash settings to be updated.

 If you are a software and electronics and engineer and want to develop your own custom code for the board, you will need to obtain a debugger tool from Texas Instruments, part number: MSP-FET430UIF.
-You will also need to download a free copy of the Code Composer Studio compiler from Texas Instruments, which is free for smaller sized projects.
+Ebay.com is the most affordable place to purchase these as they can be purchased for about $30 USD.
+You will also need to download a free copy of the Code Composer Studio compiler from Texas Instruments.

 Please note that you can damage the board if your code is bad.
 In particular, if you turn on two MOSFETS on the same side of the motor H-Bridge simultaneously you will cause a short circuit and blow out the MOSFETs.
 Please don't change the MOSFET driver code unless you know what you are doing.